The Calculator: using dependencies

 In order to run the example, we need to launch both CalculatorService and AdvancedCalculatorService.
 Thus, we need to open two shells and run the following commands, one for each shell:

-2. jolie AdvancedCalculatorService.ol
+jolie CalculatorService.oljolie AdvancedCalculatorService.ol

 In a third shell, try to run the following clients:

-• curl 'http://localhost:8001/percentage?term=50&percentage=10'
+curl 'http://localhost:8001/factorial?term=5'curl 'http://localhost:8001/average?term=1&term=2&term=3'curl 'http://localhost:8001/percentage?term=50&percentage=10'

 using more than one dependency

-In this tutorial we specialize the system of services presented in tutorial Using Dependencies.
 In particular, here we suppose to add an advertise message to each call of the AdvancedCalculatorService.
 The message is retrieved by invoking an external service not implemented in Jolie but exposed using REST.

-In the architecture, the AdvancedCalculatorService has one dependency more, from which it can get the advertise messages.
 In order to simulate the advertise message provider, here we exploit a funny service which returns Chuck Norris jokes.

 Using more dependencies